astronomer/cs-tutorial-kafka/README.md

 select produce

-you should see out from your output_message.py script that is running example DAG is trigger and you see the message out in the log of the get message task
+you should see output from your output_message.py script that is running example_dag is triggered and you should see the kafka message in the log of the get_message task